nick-poole/harlemren/README.md

 ## Commit Log

+8/10/23

+- FEAT(cta): Revamp and Enhance Contact Form Functionality

+  1. **Fixed Float Label Issue**Fixed the float labels for all input fields, ensuring a smooth transition and improved UI experience for users.
+  2. **Select Dropdown Arrow Removal**: the default dropdown arrows in the select input were replaced with custom Unicode arrows.
+This brings a consistent look across all browsers.
+Implemented JavaScript to dynamically hide the custom Unicode arrows once a selection is made, enhancing the UI.
+  3. **CTA Form Validation with JavaScript**: Integrated JavaScript for real-time form validation.
+The submit button is now disabled by default and only activates when the input fields meet specified criteria, providing an immediate feedback mechanism to the user.
+Incorporated regex patterns to validate the phone number input field, ensuring entries match the desired formats (e.g., `(123) 456-7890`, `+1 (123) 456-7890`, `123-456-7890`).

 8/8/23

 - FIX(headernav): Resolve active links issue so the 'Behind the chair' nav__link highlights when scrolled past.